fidsusj/Web-Components/README.md

         npm install -g polymer-cli@next

-3. Install a bash shell. (optional)
+3. Install a bash shell.
+(Optional: Use Git Bash, Cygwin or something similar)

     3.1 Go to _settings_ > _update and security_ > _for developers_ and select _developer mode_.